Secreta mulierum: Astrology

 The author also attributes certain body parts to the twelve signs of the Zodiac.
 For example, the formation of the feet and sole is attributed to Pisces.
 Thus, it can be seen that astrological influence on reproduction was a popular idea to this author and others in this time.

 Edition and Translation

 Lemay, Helen Rodnite.
 Women's Secrets: A Translation of Pseudo-Albertus Magnus's De secretis mulierum with Commentaries.
 SUNY Series in Medieval Studies.
 Albany: SUNY Press, 1992.

+Barragán Nieto, José Pablo (ed., trad.), El De secretis mulierum atribuido a Alberto Magno, Porto, Fédération Internationale des Instituts d’Études Médiévales / Turnhout, Brepols, 2012.